yawitzd/DSI-NYC-1/curriculum/week-01/1.2-lesson/readme.md

 $ git clone git@github.com:github-name/DSI-NYC-1.git
 ```

-(You can also copy that git@... string from GitHub by clicking the green button saying "Clone or download".)
+(You can also copy that git@... string from GitHub by clicking the green button saying "Clone or download".
+Try the "Use HTTPS" option if you're having trouble with SSH.)

 Git should reply: